 In 1993, became champion of Roland Garros, winning the final to Jim Courier, with the result of 6-4, 2-6, 6-2, 3-6 and 6-3.
 So got his first Grand Slam tournament and his first victory over Courier, who had beaten him in four matches which had played previously.
 It also became the third Spanish win at Roland Garros.

 Until the international of France, Bruguera had obtained during the year 39 wins and 6 losses and had prepared the season on Earth with hardness: was finalist in Milan, quarterfinalist in Estoril and runner-up in Barcelona, champion in Monte Carlo, finalist in Madrid, quarterfinalist in Rome and semi-finalist in the Nations Cup.

-During the following year became eight end of other many tournaments he lost, as they were those of Dubai, opposite Magnus Gustaffson; Milan, before Peter Korda, Indian Wells, in early rounds; Monte Carlo, face Ukrainian Andrei Medvedev; the Villa de Madrid, against Thomas Muster; did not participate in Italy due to injury; He decided not to play in the Estoril, to participate in the Goth, where he was beaten by Dutchman Krajicek.
+During the following year became eight end of other many tournaments he/she lost, as they were those of Dubai, opposite Magnus Gustaffson; Milan, before Peter Korda, Indian Wells, in early rounds; Monte Carlo, face Ukrainian Andrei Medvedev; the Villa de Madrid, against Thomas Muster; did not participate in Italy due to injury; He/She decided not to play in the Estoril, to participate in the Goth, where he/she was beaten by Dutchman Krajicek.

-On 27 March 1999 he received a tribute in the Andrés Gimeno tennis field, which has given its name one of their tracks on the premises of the Barcelona town of Castelldefels.
+On 27 March 1999 he/she received a tribute in the Andrés Gimeno tennis field, which has given its name one of their tracks on the premises of the Barcelona town of Castelldefels.